 While you may have many different reasons why you believe the timesharing arrangement you want is in your child’s best interest, these reasons can be very difficult to communicate to a judge, particularly in the short span of time that the court allots for hearings.

-Having an attorney represent you can prove essential to your success in obtaining a time-sharing schedule that addresses your child’s best interests and works for you.
+Having an experienced Tampa child custody attorney represent you can prove essential to your success in obtaining a time-sharing schedule that addresses your child’s best interests and works for you.

-Our Tampa child custody attorney base their legal solutions around our clients’ unique needs and circumstances with only their best interests in mind, and we excel when it comes to creating forward-thinking settlement agreements and parenting plans that minimize the need for later modifications, which is an important step toward keeping legal costs down.
+Our Tampa child custody attorney base their legal solutions around our clients’ unique needs and circumstances with only their best interests in mind, and our family law firm excels when it comes to creating forward-thinking settlement agreements and parenting plans that minimize the need for later modifications, which is an important step toward keeping legal costs down.